State Pension reforms: new State Pension

 The Government has made a commitment to review the State Pension age every five years.
 The first report can be found here.
 This includes an analysis of life expectancy projections by the Government Actuary's Department and reports from an independently-led body on wider factors that should be taken into account when setting State Pension age, such as variations in life expectancy.

 The State Pension was made up of a basic flat-rate pension and an additional State Pension.

-In May 2014, the Government passed legislation that set up a new State Pension system, referred to as the Single Tier State Pension.
-The new system came into effect on 6 April 2016.
+In May 2014, the Government passed legislation that set up a new State Pension system that came into effect on 6 April 2016.

 The new State Pension system: